AyaAshrafSABER/EmployeesManagementSoftware/README.md

 # Development & Contribution

 The app, at the current version, is a good nucleus for managment applications of the same kind.
-We welcome any attempts for editing, enhancing, or even integrating this app into another projects.
+We welcome any attempts for editing, enhancing, or even integrating this app into other projects.

 <br />
 <br />